cyverse-gis/cyverse-stac/README.md

 ## Nginx

 To secure both instances over `https://` we are runninng [Nginx](https://nginx.org/) with a reverse proxy to the public IP addresses.
 Nginx is installed on the vm (not containerized).

-Check the expiration date of the certificate
+A reverse proxy acts as gatekeeper or middleman to handle web requests.
+A request will come into to port 80 (default http port) or 443 (encrypted port).
+Nginx listens to these ports for requests and then sends the request on to a back-end server to meet the request.
+For this system, Nginx is set to send request to localhost:8081 where a containerized Sql Alchemy is waiting to receive.

+Secure Sockets Layer (SSL) Certificate is a file that encrypts data transfer between a browser and a server. stac.cyverse.org has SSL certificates from GoDaddy (managed by Jeremy Frady).

+#### Useful Info

 ```
 openssl s_client -connect stac.cyverse.org:443 -servername stac.cyverse.org < /dev/null | openssl x509 -noout -dates